desmond107/personal-portfolio-page/README.md

 if their is  any outcome of bugs from the software, please comment and share your problem to, so that aid may be offered.
 Not anless the bugs are as a result of software editor/coding eitor error; which will be out of our leagal scope.

+#Description.
+the project is about a personal profesional portfolio.
+It has the image of the profilee and a depiction of the name, it contains an about mee that gives a brief summery of the person. in addition it has a portfolio section with images andd active links that redirect to projects done with a brief description of the projects.
+It is followed by a list of hobies  and a top navigation bar that gives accessibility to each attribute. the portfolio has a hire mebutton to prompt a request of service. their is an additional contuct me link to be able to give accessibility to the services offered & a an active link called services that give a descriptive summery of which kind of skills the develiper is endowed.

 #DEvelopment Contribution

 - Fork the repo